xcsp3team/pycsp3/README.md

    if solve() is SAT:
       print(values(x))
    ```
-Here, we have an array with 5 variables, we enforce them to be all different, and we diaply the first solution found by the underlying solver.
+Here, we have an array with 5 variables, we enforce them to be all different, and we display the first solution found by the underlying solver.
 That's it.
 However, note that for intensive use, it is better to install PyCSP3 on your computer; see next section.